-Master of Public Health – Professional Option
+Master of Public Health Online

 You want to advance your role in the public health field while maintaining your career and family responsibilities.
 Complete your MPH in a 100% online setting or by blending the best of online and on-campus.
 Answer the calling to discover solutions to society’s challenges and make the community around you better than it was yesterday.

-Enter the MPH Professional Option 48 credit hour program, which is best for recent graduates or career changers.
-Engage with a range of public health competencies, including community health and health policy management.
-Enjoy customizing your program with 12 elective credits.
+Enter the MPH Public Health Leadership Online 48 credit hour program, which is best for recent graduates or career changers.
+Engage with a range of public health competencies and skills including public health management, organizational leadership, health policy, program planning and evaluation, and more.
 Build the skills to play an adaptable role as the needs of your community change today, tomorrow and in the future.
-Beginning in Fall 2020 this program will be renamed MPH Public Health Leadership, an updated degree plan will be available in early of 2020.
+Enjoy customizing your program with 12 elective credits from a pre-approved list of courses.

-Pursue your MPH Professional Option 42 credit hour program for those with at least 3 years of work experience in public health or medical professions or applicants that already hold an advanced degree or are enrolled in a dual graduate program.
-Gain a strong foundation in public health core competencies as well as a focus in health management and policy.
-Enjoy customizing your program with 12 elective credits or request an evaluation of relevant prior masters’ coursework for potential application to the degree.
-Beginning in Fall 2020 this program will be renamed MPH Public Health Leadership, an updated degree plan will be available in early of 2020.
+Pursue your MPH Public Health Leadership Online 42 credit hour program, which is best suited for those with at least 3 years of work experience in public health or medical professions or applicants that already hold an advanced degree or are enrolled in a dual graduate program.
+Gain a strong foundational knowledge and skill set rooted in public health management, organizational leadership, health policy, program planning and evaluation, and more.
+Enjoy customizing your program with 9 elective credits from a pre-approved list of courses.

 About the Program